 Posted on October 26, 2019 in assault & violent crimes

 How do you get charged with an aggravated assault?
 Almost nothing in criminal law sounds worse than an assault.
 The word suggests an attack on another’s safety and wellbeing that has potentially left them incredibly hurt.
 But that is just not the case in Arizona.
-Arizona law treats “simple” Assaults as misdemeanors.
+Arizona law treats “simple” assaults as misdemeanors.
+Read on to learn more about what constitutes an aggravated assault and if you have any further questions, reach out to an experienced Phoenix assault lawyer.

 Assaults, as described in Arizona Revised Statutes § 13-1203 cover a wide range of behavior, but include: